chris-schaefer03/vocab-trainer-cli/README.md

 ## ✨ Features

-- Quiz mode with three options:
+- Quiz modes with four options:
     - German → Albanian
     - Albanian → German
     - Random direction
-- Fehler-Quiz mode: retry incorrect answers from past sessions
+    - Error Quiz (retry incorrect answers from past sessions)
 - Add and view your own vocabulary
-- Automatically saves data to `vocab_data.json`
-- Loads default vocabulary from `vokabeln.csv` on first run
-- Incorrect answers are saved to `fehlerliste.txt`
+- Persistent storage in `vocab_data.json` and `fehlerliste.json` using Gson with LocalDate support
-- Tracks performance statistics (correct/incorrect answers, accuracy)
+- Tracks performance statistics including:
+    - Total correct and incorrect answers
+    - Accuracy percentage
+    - Most frequent errors per vocabulary item
+    - Correct answers tracked per day for progress monitoring
+    - View detailed statistics anytime from the menu
+- Smart spaced repetition algorithm for personalized review timing
 ---

 ## 🔧 Technologies & Tools

-- **Java 17**
+- Java 17
-- **IntelliJ IDEA**
+- IntelliJ IDEA
-- **Gson** (for JSON serialization)
+- Gson with a custom LocalDateAdapter for JSON serialization/deserialization of LocalDate
+- JUnit 5 for unit testing
-- Clean, modular **object-oriented design**
+- Clean, modular object-oriented design
+- Command-line interface using Scanner
+- Persistent file handling with JSON
+- Real-world error handling and user interaction in console
-- GUI planned using **JavaFX** or **Web technologies**
+- Planned GUI using JavaFX or Web technologies

 ---

 ## 🎯 Motivation & Context

-This project was built to solve a real problem:
+This project was created to fill a gap:
 Popular language learning apps rarely support **German ↔ Albanian**.

 It was developed to:

 - Support my own language learning process
-- Offer a practical tool for underserved language pairs
+- Provide a practical tool for an underserved language combination
 - Showcase core programming skills and clean software architecture
+- Apply proven learning methods like spaced repetition for improved retention

 ---